8ctopus/php-benchmark/README.md

 ## run your own tests

-`tests_user.php` serves as a template to create your own tests.
+`TestsUser.php` serves as a template to create your own tests.
 To run your tests.

     $ php src/Benchmark.php --custom